juliapampus/DataspaceConnector/docs/pages/documentation/architecture.md

 ![Connector Setup](assets/images/dsc_architecture.png)

+All functionalities and architectural decisions aim at providing a maintainable and easily extensible software that encapsulates the IDS information model from connected systems.

-Wartungsfreundlich, einfach erweiterbar, Kapselung des IDS-Informationsmodells The basic communication logic is inside the IDS Framework, whereas the business logic is in focus of the DSC itself.
+The basic communication logic is inside the IDS Framework, whereas the business logic is in focus of the Dataspace Connector itself.

-Execution core?
-No, It does not contain a message bus/router
+**Is the Dataspace Connector the Execution Core of an IDS Connector?**

-It can be used also without the configuration manager!
-Which is important for many smaller use cases.
-That’s also the reason why it is not divided into control and data plane.
+Referring to the IDS Reference Architecture of a Connector, it can be stated that the Dataspace Connector is not a classic Execution Core.
+It can be extended by the ConfigManager, but can also be used without it.
+That is important for many smaller use cases and also the reason why it is e.g. not divided into control and data plane.
+On top of that, it does not contain a message bus/router It can be used also without the configuration manager!

-Why is Camel separate?
+**Why is Camel separate?**

-Not every use case needs Data Apps
+Not every use case needs Data Apps, so the Dataspace Connector should be designed lightweight.
-We wanted to hold the DSC lightweight
-Our idea is that we want to enable different message bus systems, like Apache Airflow, Argo, Kafka,…
+The idea is to enable different message bus systems, like Apache Airflow, Argo, Kafka, etc.

 ## Network Architecture
 The Connector will support a segmented network.
 Every running container will be associated to a